Learn how to make the best sensory bins to entertain and teach your child, and to facilitate creative thinking and fine-motor development.

 I Spy Sensory Bin with Coloured Rice and Random Small Items

-Add tools and instruments to your sensory bin:
+Add tools and instruments:

 - small spoons